Build and ride velomobiles successfully with our blueprints

 3. Number of layers: 3

-With a density of around 350 kg / m3, poplar and ceiba are the lightweights among plywood, okume is approx. 40% heavier, but also correspondingly more stable.
-The strength of the different types of wood is quite exactly proportional to the density (double strength = double weight).
+With a density of 350 - 410 kg / m3, poplar and ceiba are the lightweights among plywood, okume is approx. 20% heavier, but also correspondingly more stable.
+The strength of the different types of wood is quite exactly proportional to the density (20% more weight = 20% more strength).
 The same applies to the hardness of the material and thus its machinability.
 A mix of different types of plywood can be useful in order to combine the respective advantages.

 Because a large wall thickness has particular strengths: high rigidity, the surfaces is better, dampened vibration, better protection against heat and cold, better dimensional stability (dents, warpage, wobbling), better correction options (grinding), larger adhesive surfaces (transmission of forces).